 Comox Physiotherapy Clinic is located in a newly renovated space in the heart of Comox.
 We are proud of the bright and modern clinic we have created in order to best serve our patients.

 Since opening our doors in 1992 we have been treating local Comox Valley residents, as well as those from Denman Island, Hornby Island, and Campbell River.
 Beyond these local areas, we are pleased to welcome patients who travel from more distant areas of Vancouver Island & the Sunshine Coast to receive physiotherapy treatment here.

-There are five registered physiotherapists and one exercise physiologist in our Comox Valley clinic.
-Owner Shannon Lawrence is joined by Linda Maasz, Rosemarie Sanche, Gillian Clayton, Cassie Nobbs, and Kelly Mackenzie.
+There are four registered physiotherapists and one exercise physiologist in our Comox Valley clinic.
+Owner Shannon Lawrence is joined by Linda Maasz, Rosemarie Sanche, Cassie Nobbs, and Kelly Mackenzie.
 Learn more about our qualified and experienced team of therapists below.

 Our clinic is located on the main (ground) level of Strathcona Plaza at 264 Anderton Road (at the corner of Comox Avenue).
 With ample free parking directly in front of the building and no stairs to navigate, our clinic is easier than ever to access.

 * A wheelchair is available for your use in getting from your car to the clinic if needed.

 Shannon graduated with a degree in physiotherapy from Queen’s University in 1994.
 She joined the team at Comox Physiotherapy Clinic in 1998, bringing with her a strong manual therapy focus and a special interest in treating breast cancer patients.